neurobiol/unlearn/docs/content/methods_summary.md

 - how peaks are detected
 - how stage alignment is quantified

-These details are best placed in a methods section of the manuscript.
+These details will be made available in the methods section of the upcoming manuscript.